paul-caron/EpicCanvas/README.md

 Supported models are only .obj files with triangular faces only.
 Also to be noted that the models cannot be used until fully loaded.
-Some code like this can be used to wait for loading phase tobe completed:
+Some code like this can be used to wait for loading phase to be completed:
 ```js
 const mySuperEpicCanvas=EpicCanvas(640,480,"body")
 await mySuperEpicCanvas.loadObj(url)